speedyturkey/celery-docker/README.md

     ├── .gitignore              # Standard .gitignore
     ├── docker-compose.yml      # Defines your docker containers.
     ├── dockerfile              # Builds your base docker image.
-    └── README.md               # This document!
+    ├── README.md               # This document!
+    └── requirements.txt        # Used to install Python dependencies into the docker containers.